kyma-project/test-infra/templates/README.md

 The `config.yaml` serves as the input file for the Render Templates that generates the jobs based on the file definition and templates which it specifies.
 The `config.yaml` file defines the names of the output file, their location, and configuration referred to in `values`.

-See the example of `console-backend-service` in which the `generic-component.yaml` template is used to create the component and test-related `yaml` files using values defined by the **kyma_generic_component** parameter.
+See the example of `console-backend-service` in which the `generic-component.yaml` template is used to create the component and test-related YAML files using values defined by the **kyma_generic_component** parameter.

 ```yaml
 kyma_generic_component: &kyma_generic_component